emanuelefirmani/get-git-english/docs/obiettivo_1.rst

 So, if in git everything is stored in a key/value database, there will probably be a way to reference any object in the database using its key.

-In fact it is so.
+And in fact there is.

 Now let's try to go back in time, to ``commit A``, using the ``git checkout`` command.